 Brookhaven produces transformative science and advanced technologies, and does it safely, securely, and responsibly, with the cooperation and involvement of the local, state, and international scientific communities.
-BNL's Environmental, Safety, Security, and Health (ESSH) Policy states the Laboratory's commitment to continual improvement in ESSH performance.
+BNL's Environmental, Safety, Security, and Health (ESSH) Policy articulates the Laboratory's commitment to continual improvement in ESSH performance.
 Under this policy, the Laboratory's goals are to protect the environment, conserve resources, and prevent pollution; maintain a safe workplace by planning work and performing it safely; provide security for people, property, information, computing systems, and facilities; protect human health within its boundaries and in the surrounding community; achieve and maintain compliance with applicable ESSH requirements; and maintain an open, proactive, and constructive relationship with employees, neighbors, regulators, DOE, and other stakeholders.

-In 2001, BNL was the first DOE Office of Science National Laboratory to achieve full regulation under the International Organization for Standardization (ISO) 14001 environmental management standard.
-In addition, in December 2006, BNL was the first DOE Laboratory to achieve full registration under the Occupational Health and Safety Assessment Series (OHSAS) 18001 Standard.
-These programs are discussed in Chapter 2 of this report.
+In 2001, BNL was the first DOE Office of Science National Laboratory to achieve full registration under the International Organization for Standardization (ISO) 14001 environmental management standard.
+This program is discussed in Chapter 2 of this report.